mcgrew/dwrandomizer/README.md

 ### Randomizing enemy zones

 The locations of enemies will be changed.
-The randomizer ensures that you will not encounter powerful enemies too early, so you won't see a Red Dragon hanging around Tantegel, but you could see a Ghost.
+In normal mode, the randomizer ensures that you will not encounter powerful enemies too early, so you won't see a Red Dragon hanging around Tantegel, but you could see a Ghost.
+Ultra mode removes this restriction, however.

 ### Boosting XP/Gold drops

-Enemies will now give you more XP and Gold, more inline with the remake versions of the game.
+Enemies will now give you more XP and Gold, in line with the SNES remake of the game.
 XP and gold drops are limited to 255 due to memory limitations.

 ### Shuffling town locations